KitCatLoaf/random-bad-bookmarklets-and-other-things/README.md

 # random-bad-bookmarklets
+# THIS HAS BEEN DISCONTINUED (for now) - my school has blocked bookmarklets rendering this pretty much useless, thanks to everybody who used these!
+(I know they're terrible)

 THESE ARE REALLY BAD DONT EXPECT MUCH
 - bookmarklets are javascript codes that you can put into a bookmark and run by clicking on it (it must have javascript: before it though)